-Steady progress continues to be made with the first two tiers of the SC DER Program summarized below, completion of which would enable DEC to invest in the third tier:
+Steady progress continues to be made with the first two tiers of the SC DER Program summarized below, completion of which would unlock the third tier:

-- Tier I: 40 MW of solar capacity from facilities each >1 MW and ≤ 10 MW in size connected to the distribution system. - Tier II: 40 MW of behind-the-meter solar facilities for residential, commercial and industrial customers, each ≤1 MW, 25% of which must be ≤ 20 kilowatts (kW).
-Since Tier II is behind the meter, the expected solar generation is embedded in the load forecast as a reduction to expected load. - Tier III: Investment by the utility in 40 MW of solar capacity from facilities each >1 MW and ≤10 MW in size connected to the distribution system.
+- Tier I: 13 MW of solar capacity from facilities each >1 MW and < 10 MW in size. - Tier II: 13 MW of behind-the-meter solar facilities for residential, commercial and industrial customers, each ≤1 MW, 25% of which must be ≤ 20 kilowatts (kW).
+Since Tier II is behind the meter, the expected solar generation is embedded in the load forecast as a reduction to expected load. - Tier III: Investment by the utility in 13 MW of solar capacity from facilities each >1 MW and <10 MW in size.
 Upon completion of Tiers I and II (to occur no later than 2021), the Company may directly invest in additional solar generation to complete Tier III.